hacksu/HTML-CSS/README.md

 </details>
 ```

 Putting tags on different lines like that is allowed.
 HTML wants you to be able to format your code with spaces and newlines without changing how the content is displayed, so we can actually put new lines practically wherever we want.
-If we want to put an actual new line that will show up for real in the content, one thing that we can do use the \<br /> tag, which stands for line break:
+If we want an actual line break that will show up for real in the content, one thing that we can do use the \<br /> tag:

 ```html
 <p>